Palace of Versailles

 At the death of Louis XIV, in 1715, the Palace, though not fully completed, was the largest Baroque building complex in the world and the archetype of many other royal residences throughout Europe, including the Royal Palace of Caserta in Italy, the Charlottenburg Palace in Berlin, the Schönbrunn Palace in Vienna, and the Peterhof in Saint Petersburg.

-The successor of the Sun King, Louis XV, did not reside at the palace on a continuous basis; yet, he commissioned a number of works, modifying the main palace and adding new buildings, such as the beautiful Petit Trianon he built for his chief mistress Madame de Pompadour.
+The successor of the Sun King, Louis XV, did not reside at the palace continuously; yet, he commissioned many works, modifying the main palace and adding new buildings, such as the beautiful Petit Trianon he built for his chief mistress Madame de Pompadour.

 The estate was also an occasional residence of Napoleon I; who though opted to reside not in the main palace but in the more “modest” Trianon, he judged more appropriate as the home of the “soldier” he liked to appear.